WhatTheSlime/h4cktools/README.md

 ```

 ## How to use
-h4cktools library has been developped for be used in a python prompt like IPython
+h4cktools library has been developped for be used in a python prompt like [IPython](https://ipython.org/)

-To use it just open your favorite python prompt and import all components of the library:
+To use it just open a python prompt and import all components of the library:
 ```python
 >>> from h4cktools import *
 ```
-Of course it can also be used in scripts but it is unrecommended to use h4tools for security reasons.
+Of course it can also be used in scripts but it is not recommended to use h4cktools in long-term project.

 ## HTTPSession
 HTTP library aims to execute HTTP requests and parse its content easily.
 It is override requests library to be use quicker and addapt it to pentesting